ZenossDevGuide/ZenPacks.community.simple1/README.rst

 This ZenPack can be installed from the .egg file using either the GUI or the zenpack command line.

-To install in development mode, find the repository on github and use the ZIP button (right-hand margin) to download a tgz file and unpack it to a local directory, say, /code/ZenPacks .
+To install in development mode, find the repository on github and use the *Download ZIP* button (right-hand margin) to download a tgz file and unpack it to a local directory, say, /code/ZenPacks .
 Install from /code/ZenPacks with::
   zenpack --link --install ZenPacks.community.simple1